 Many reverse cycle air conditioners can improve the air quality in your home, with purifying capabilities that allergy sufferers in your home will truly appreciate.

-If you’re someone who does suffer from hay fever or other allergies that are triggered by unwanted particles or impurities in the air, then look for a reverse cycle air conditioning system with a built in air filter.
+If you suffer from hay fever or other allergies triggered by unwanted particles or impurities in the air, then look for a reverse cycle air conditioning system with a built-in air filter.

-In addition to being an allergy sufferer’s best friend, these air purifying filters can also aid in neutralising unpleasant odours and defusing airborne viruses and bacteria.
+In addition to being an allergy sufferer’s best friend, these air purifying filters can also neutralise unpleasant odours and defuse airborne viruses and bacteria.

-Reverse cycle air conditioners offer a level of safety for your family that is comparatively greater than other heating solutions.
+Reverse cycle air conditioners offer comparatively greater safety levels for your family than other heating solutions.
 They reduce the potential for fire hazard that might come with a faulty gas heater or a portable heater coming into contact with a flammable product.

-Air temperature is certainly a key factor when it comes to room comfort, but it’s not the only factor.
-The noise that comes from an air conditioner play a significant part in determining the comfort level of a room.
+When it comes to room comfort, air temperature is certainly a key factor.
+But it’s not the only factor.
+The noise from an air conditioner also plays a significant part in determining a room’s general comfort level.

-How to Get the Most from Your Reverse Cycle Air Conditioning System
+How to Get the Most from Your Reverse Cycle Air Con System

 To really enjoy the benefits of your new reverse cycle air conditioning system, follow these tips before purchasing your unit.